\blue{ \large{x = BASE_REP}}

 \orange{coefficient(ANSWER_RADIUS)e ^ {EXPONENT \cdot BASE_E_EXPONENT}}}

-So the radius of \orange{y}
+So the radius of \orange{y} is ANSWER_RADIUS.

-The angle of the result is \large{EXPONENT \cdot BASE_ANGLE_REP}
+The angle of the result is \large{EXPONENT \cdot BASE_ANGLE_REP},

-which is \large{ANGLE_MULTIPLE_REP}
+which is \large{ANGLE_MULTIPLE_REP}.

-is more than 2 \pi
+ANGLE_MULTIPLE_REP is more than 2 \pi.

-It is a common practice to keep complex number angles between 0
+It is a common practice to keep complex number angles between 0 and 2 \pi,

-because e^{2 \pi i} = (e^{\pi i}) ^ 2 = (-1) ^ 2 = 1
+because e^{2 \pi i} = (e^{\pi i}) ^ 2 = (-1) ^ 2 = 1.

-So subtract the nearest multiple of 2 \pi
+So subtract the nearest multiple of 2 \pi from the angle.

 \large{ANGLE_MULTIPLE_REP - NEAREST_TWO_PI_MULTIPLE = ANSWER_ANGLE_REP}